13 Focus Assessment: Nutritional Assessment

 I. Overview of Nutritional Assessment

-- overweight, obesity, and diet-related noncommunicable diseases (NCDs): body mass index (BMI) over 25 kg/m2 is overweight; BMI above 30 kg/m2 is obesity.
+- Overweight, obesity, and diet-related noncommunicable diseases (NCDs): A body mass index (BMI) over 25 kg/m2 is considered overweight, and a BMI above 30 kg/m2 is classified as obesity.
 Diet-related NCDs include cardiovascular disease, diabetes, and certain cancers (such as liver cancer or oral cancer).

 BMI Calculator